HNygard/valgresultat.no-copy/README.md

 │       └── entities.json            # Master list of entities to monitor
 ```

+### Data sources

+- 2021: Downloaded as snapshots in https://github.com/HNygard/valgresultater.no-2021-stortingsvalg (and some scripts not commited)
+- 2025: Scraper made that saves incremental updates to the data structure.
+Redownload of the previous elections.

 ### Key Features

 - Each entity (national, county, municipality, district) maintains its own history